Filippo Colarossi: Later years and death

 The academy certainly avoided closure as there were classes in November 1911, and Ernest is recorded as being very much in control of the academy in 1912.

 In a meeting at the academy in 1913, the Société Internationale des Anciens Élèves des Académies Suisse-Crébassol-Colarossi ("International Society of the Former Pupils of the Suisse, Crébassol and Colarossi Academies") was formed.
 Its president was the renowned sculptor Jean Antoine Injalbert and its aim was to hold exhibitions by former students, both in France and abroad.
 The society would celebrate the contributions of the three schools to the world of art and promote the works of their students.
 However, the initiative seems to have failed, perhaps due to the advent of the First World War.

 Various online sources state that Madame Colarossi (presumably his second wife) burned the academy's priceless archives in retaliation for her husband's philandering and that the academy subsequently closed in the 1920s or 30s.
 The first claim regarding the archive is entirely anecdotal reiteration and is not supported by any references.
 The dating of the academy's closure is simply incorrect.
 It was still open and very active in the 1940s and 1950s.

-Returning to the subject of Colarossi's last years, the death registration of Maria Hiolle, née Colarossi, who died on 31 July 1913, states that her parents, Filippo Colarossi and Ascensa Margietta[sic] were both dead.
-So, Colarossi could not have gone back to Italy in or after 1913.
-The information above regarding his last years and his claimed return to Italy may be correct, but the date of that return needs some scrutiny.
-The date and place of Colarossi's death are still a matter of investigation.
+Colarossi's date of death is recorded as being on the 25 August 1906 at his private residence and academy annex, 43 Avenue Victor Hugo.
+The complete lack of contemporary articles reporting on the renowned Filippo Colarossi's life and funeral is difficult to explain and remains the subject of research.